Sayanta66/test-readme/tests/quickstart.md

 >Note: With the `--target-namespace` flag, you can specify a different target namespace.
 Run the `clusterctl generate cluster --help` command for more information.

+>**Note**: Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI, and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
+This is where **Syself Autopilot** comes into play, taking on these challenges to offer you a seamless, worry-free Kubernetes experience.
+Feel free to contact us via e-mail: info@syself.com.

 You can also use different flavors, e.g., to create a cluster with the private network:

 ```shell